 We charge fees because it costs us to take legal action to recover debts.

-These costs are added to your Council Tax debt.
+These costs are added to your council tax debt.
 We then recover them together with your original debt.

-The costs we charge are made up of payments we must make to either the Magistrates Courts or County Courts, and what it costs us to carry out the recovery work.
+The costs we charge are made up of payments we have to make to either the Magistrates Courts or County Courts, and what it costs us to carry out the recovery work.

-External companies such as Enforcement Agents charge their own costs, which are payable to them.
-Enforcement Agents are regulated and must charge set costs.
+External companies such as enforcement agents charge their own costs, which are payable to them.

+Enforcement agents are regulated and have to charge set costs.

-Type of Costs Amount
+Type of costs Amount

-Summons £87.50
+Summons £90.00

 Enforcement agent compliance (on receipt of our instructions & compliance fee) £75.00

 Enforcement agent visits (one fee is charged regardless of the number of visits) £235 plus 7.5% of any balance over £1,500

 Enforcement agent sale of goods £110 plus 7.5% of any balance over £1,500 plus storage fees, which vary

-Committal Summons costs £305.00
+Committal summons costs £305.00

-Warrants of Arrest £145.00
+Warrants of arrest £145.00

-Charging Order These vary
+Charging order These vary

-Bankruptcy/ Insolvency petition These vary
+Bankruptcy or insolvency petition These vary